Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 The Road Experience

 Spiti's roads are narrower, rougher, and more prone to landslides.
 The Manali-Kaza route crosses Kunzum Pass (4,551m) and has sections where the road is literally a ledge with no guardrail.
-Shared jeeps and HRTC buses navigate this.
-You will see prayer flags at blind corners and understand why they're there.
+Shared jeeps and HRTC buses navigate it.
+You'll see prayer flags at blind corners and understand, instantly, why they're there.

 Ladakh's roads are better maintained (BRO does solid work) but longer.
 The Manali-Leh highway is a 2-day epic.
-Khardung La (5,359m) and Chang La (5,360m) are the highest motorable passes.
-The experience is more about altitude and distance than technical road terror.
+Khardung La (5,359m) and Chang La (5,360m) rank among the highest motorable passes.
+The experience turns on altitude and distance more than technical road terror.

 Verdict: Both will make you question your life choices.
 Spiti is scarier.
 Ladakh is longer.